MDE: Multiple Distance Embeddings for Link Prediction in Knowledge Graphs: MDE: Multiple Distance Embeddings

+where $\psi, w_1, w_2, w_3, w_4 \in \mathbbm{R}$ are constant values.
+Figure~\ref{fig:mdediagram} displays the geometric illustration of the four translation terms considered in MDE.
+In the following, we show using $\psi$ and limit-based loss, the combination of the terms in Equation~\eqref{eq:5} is efficient, such that if one of the terms recognises if a sample is true $F_{MDE}$ would also recognize it.

+\textbf{Limit-based Loss:} Because margin ranking loss minimizes the sum of error from directly comparing the score of negative to positive samples, when applying it to translation embeddings, it is possible that the score of a correct triplet is not small enough to hold the relation of the score function~\cite{zhou2017learning}.
+To enforce the scores of positive triples become lower than those of negative ones, \cite{zhou2017learning} defines limited-based loss which minimizes the objective function such that the score for all the positive samples become less than a fixed limit. \cite{sun2018bootstrapping} extends the limit-based loss so that the score of the negative samples become greater than a fixed limit.
+We train our model with the same loss function which is:

+where $[.]_+\, =\, \max(., 0)$,\,$\gamma_1, \gamma_2 \in \mathbbm{R}^+$. $\mathds{T}^+ ,\mathds{T}^-$ are the sets of positive and negative samples and $\beta_1, \beta_2 >0$ are constants denoting the importance of the positive and negative samples.
+This version of limit-based loss minimizes the aggregated error such that the score for the positive samples becomes less than $\gamma_1$ and the score for negative samples becomes greater than $\gamma_2$.
+To find the optimal limits for the limit-based loss, we suggest updating the limits during the training.

-Considering the ever growth of knowledge graphs and the expansion of the web, it is crucial that the time and memory complexity of a relational mode be minimal.
+\paragraph*{Time Complexity and Parameter Growth:} Considering the ever growth of KGs and the expansion of the web, it is crucial that the time and memory complexity of a relational mode be minimal.
 Despite the limitations in expressivity, TransE is one of the popular models on large datasets due to its scalability.
-With $O(d)$ time complexity, where d is the size of embedding vectors, it is more efficient than RESCAL, NTN and the neural network models.
+With $O(d)$ time complexity (of one mini-batch), where $d$ is the size of embedding vectors, it is more efficient than RESCAL, NTN, and the neural network models.
 Similar to TransE, the time complexity of MDE is $O(d)$.
-Due to additive construction of MDE, inclusion of more distance functions keeps the time complexity linear in the size of vector embeddings.
+Due to the additive construction of MDE, the inclusion of more distance terms keeps the time complexity linear in the size of vector embeddings.